yandex-cloud/docs/en/api-design-guide/concepts/pagination.md

 To get the desired page with results, pass the following parameters in a request:

-- `page_token`: Token for the results page.
+- `page_token` — Token for the results page.
 The next page's token can be obtained from the `next_page_token` field when getting a list of resources (see the example below).

-- `page_size`: Number of results per page.
+- `page_size` — Number of results per page.
 Possible values: from 0 to 1000.
-Default: 100.
+The default value is 100.

 ## Examples {#examples}

 ### gRPC

-gRPC description of the [List](https://github.com/yandex-cloud/cloudapi/blob/master/yandex/cloud/compute/v1/disk_service.proto) method used for disks:
+Sample gRPC description of the [List](https://github.com/yandex-cloud/cloudapi/blob/master/yandex/cloud/compute/v1/disk_service.proto) method used to get a list of disks:

 ```protobuf
  // The method returns a list of disks in the specified folder.
  rpc List (ListDisksRequest) returns (ListDisksResponse) {